9 Warning Signs and Symptoms of Leaky Gut — Could You Be Affected?

 “Leaky gut” is a condition in which the lining of the intestines becomes damaged, allowing toxins, bacteria and undigested food particles to “leak” into the bloodstream.
 You may be surprised to know that many clinicians estimate that it affects 80–90% of people.

 Leaky gut is a root cause of many diseases today, meaning that treatment for conditions like autoimmune disorders, IBS, psoriasis, depression, and many more will not work unless the underlying leaky gut issues are cleared first.

 - Defining Leaky Gut

 The medical term for leaky gut is “increased intestinal permeability.”

-Amazingly, our intestinal lining covers more than 4,000 square feet–about the area of an NBA basketball court!
+Amazingly, our intestinal lining covers more than 4,000 square feet--about the area of an NBA basketball court!

 When the gut becomes permeable, these unwanted toxins enter the bloodstream, causing widespread inflammation and triggering a response in the immune system.

 Unfortunately, mainstream medical doctors do not always recognize this syndrome or know how to treat it.
-Instead of receiving treatment for the cause of your symptoms (which may include diarrhea, constipation, headaches, brain fog and fatigue), you end up receiving treatment that addresses the symptoms themselves.
+Instead of receiving treatment for the cause of your symptoms (which may include diarrhea, constipation, headaches, brain fog and fatigue), you end up receiving treatment that only addresses the symptoms themselves.

 This misguided protocol leads to “chasing symptoms”—one leading to the next until a catastrophic disease takes hold, or until you find a practitioner that is willing to dig down to the cause and treat the disease.